-A Pitcher of Beer: Man Men Scene Rewrite
+A Picture of Beer: Man Men Scene Rewrite

 Course: CAS 840 (Audience Analytics)

 Assignment: Watch this clip from Mad Men and modernize the concepts for 2020

 Image: Admirim Luboteni [YouTube Channel] | AMC Networks